 The Federal Poverty Line safe harbor

 The Federal Poverty Line (FPL) calculation is the simplest and easiest to use.
-This is done by calculating 9.69% of the one-person household federal poverty figure for 2017 ($12,060) and dividing that by 12 to get the monthly employee premium, which would be $97.38.
-If you offer a plan that costs less than that for employee-only coverage, your company meets ACA affordability criteria.
+This is done by calculating 9.78% of the one-person household federal poverty figure for 2020 ($12,490) divide that by 12 (to get the monthly employee premium), which would be $101.79.
+If you offer a plan that costs less than that example for employee-only coverage, your company meets ACA affordability criteria.

 The rate of pay safe harbor

-To calculate ACA affordability based on employee compensation, multiply an employee's monthly salary by 9.69%, which gives you the maximum amount you can charge that employee this year for qualifying coverage.
-For hourly employees, assuming 130 work hours in a typical month, calculating affordability is based on the lower overall figure when the two following options are calculated:
+To calculate ACA affordability based on employee compensation, multiply an employee’s monthly salary by 9.78%.
+This gives the maximum amount you can charge that employee this year for qualifying coverage.
+For hourly employees, assuming 130 work hours in a typical month.
+Calculating affordability is based on the lower overall figure when the two following options are calculated:

-- Employee hourly rate of pay on the first day of the plan year times 130 days per month, multiplied by 9.69%
+- Employee hourly rate of pay on the first day of the plan year times 130 work hours per month, multiplied by 9.78%

-- Employee's lowest hourly pay rate during the calendar month times 130 days per month, multiplied by 9.69%
+- Employee’s lowest hourly pay rate during the calendar month times 130 work hours per month, multiplied by 9.78%

 The W-2 form safe harbor

-An employee's W-2 wages for an entire or part of a calendar year may also be used to calculate minimum ACA affordable coverage.
-Simply take an employee's W-2 wages for the month and multiply by 0.0969 (in other words, 9.69%).
-That number defines the monthly maximum that the company could take from the employee’s wages each month to pay for a minimally qualifying health plan.
-If, for example, an employee's W-2 showed monthly pay of $1,500, then:
+An employee’s W-2 wages for an entire or part of a calendar year may also be used to calculate minimum ACA affordable coverage.
+Simply take an employee’s W-2 wages for the month and multiply by 0.0978 (in other words, 9.78%).
+That number defines the monthly maximum the company could take from the employee’s wages each month to pay for a minimally qualifying health plan.
+For example, an employee’s W-2 showed monthly pay of $1,500, then: